Chinese Dumplings Guide: 8 Most Popular Types of the Dim Sum Staple

 After the dumplings are assembled, they are pan-fried until the bottom is crispy and browned, and then a small amount of water is added to the pan and covered with a lid to steam the dumplings.
 If this cooking style sounds familiar, it’s because it is; the crispy bottom and tender top are reminiscent of guo tie.

-Though the two dumplings originated in different regions of China, this kinship in cooking methods shows just how similarly their foodways developed.
+Though the two dumplings originated in different regions of China, their cooking method kinship shows just how similarly foodways develop.

 Tang Yuan (汤圆)